evertrue/zookeeper-cookbook/README.md

 ## Errata
 * Version 1.4.7 on the community site is in fact version 1.4.8.

+Ubuntu users should set `node['apt']['compile_time_update'] = true` in your role/wrapper cookbook, since some packages are installed very early in the chef run, before apt would normally have time to update.

 ## Author and License
 Simple Finance <ops@simple.com>
 Apache License, Version 2.0